 Severus wondered if the war had taken more of a toll on him than he had previously thought.
 Before the war he wouldn't have allowed someone to embed themselves so thoroughly under his skin.
 He theorised that it was maybe because of the fact that he didn't have to constantly be on his guard against the Dark Lord, and he was beginning to relax because of it.
 If Severus had to pick one word to describe himself, 'relaxed' would probably be at the bottom of the list.
 'Unapproachable', 'uptight', and 'dour' seemed more apt.
 Nevertheless, all evidence pointed to the fact that he was indeed softening.

-Thinking back to his time with Hermione in the library, he remembered the graphic images that had flashed across the young witch's mind.
+Thinking back to his time with Hermione in the library, he remembered the graphic images that had flashed across the witch's mind.
 The knife cut roughly through a handful of daisy roots, and nearly gouged into his hand.
 Laying the knife down on the table with slightly shaking hands, he leaned forward on the table and hung his head.
-Admitting to himself that those visions had affected him was very difficult for him to do, because it would be to admit that he felt something for the girl, something far out of the bounds of a normal student-teacher relationship.
+Admitting to himself that those visions had affected him was very difficult for him to do, because it would be to admit that he felt something for the girl, something that was far out of the bounds of a normal student-teacher relationship.
 Furthermore, he knew that nothing could ever come from it if even if he did admit to those… feelings.